pulumi/pulumi-hugo/themes/default/content/blog/cloud-systems-part-one/index.md

 Your `normalize.css` can be copied from [this respository](github.com/necolas/normalize.css), and the expected `background.jpg` can be downloaded from [this repository](https://github.com/katcosgrove/cloud-systems-101/blob/main/part-one/website/background.jpg).

-To see what this looks like before we deploy it, install live-server:
+To see what this looks like before we deploy it, install `live-server`:

 `npm install -g live-server`